gridscale/terraform-provider-gridscale/website/docs/r/backupschedule.html.md

 * `storage_uuid` - See Argument Reference above.
 * `status` - The status of the backup schedule.
 * `active` - See Argument Reference above.
+* `backup_location_uuid` - See Argument Reference above.
+* `backup_location_name` - The human-readable name of backup location.
+It supports the full UTF-8 character set, with a maximum of 64 characters.
 * `name` - See Argument Reference above.
 * `next_runtime` - See Argument Reference above.
 * `next_runtime_computed` - The date and time that the backup schedule will be run.
 This date and time is computed by gridscale's server.